 Therefore, it is not important which version of the Amitabha Buddha mantra they choose to use.
 In fact, it does not even need to be pronounced correctly to be effective.
 However, devotees must have unwavering sincerity, faith and aspiration to be reborn in the Amitabha pure land.
 The ultimate objective of reciting the Amitabha Buddha mantra is to induce concentration in order to gain entry to Sukhavati.

-Best Amitabha Buddha Statue for your Altar
+Best Amitabha Buddha Statues for your Altar

 Choose a quiet, discreet location in your home for your Amitabha practice.
 Your Buddhist altar can be a small table or a shelf if space is limited.
 Additionally, Mahayana Buddhist literature encourages devotees to consider Amitabha Buddha statues buy options for their altars.

-However, it is not acceptable to ever place your altar or Amitabha Buddha statue directly on the floor.
+However, it is not acceptable to ever place your altar or Amitabha Buddha statues directly on the floor.
 A carefully chosen location with your practice accessories is ideal to recite the Amitabha Buddha mantra and gain inspiration.